 What do they actually do at the National Visa Center?

-The NVC does quite a bit more for a CR1 spousal visa than they do for a K1 fiance visa.
+The NVC does quite a bit more for a CR1 spousal visa than they do for a K1 fiancé visa.
 With the CR1, they’re going to be looking at supporting documents, civil documents which could be the copy of the passport, the birth certificate, the divorce decrees, things like that.
-They’re also going to want to see the police certificate, certificate of no marriage (In the case of the Philippines) or certificate of singleness, and then for the financial side they will want to see the affidavit of support.
+They’re also going to want to see the police certificate, certificate of no marriage (in the case of the Philippines), or certificate of singleness, and then for the financial side, they will want to see the affidavit of support.
 They’ll look at tax returns, pay statements – proof of your income.
 They actually gather up all these documents and they will not reach out to the US Embassy and schedule the interview until they have received all those documents.
 That’s another important role that the National Visa Center plays.
 They actually communicate with the US Embassy in the country of origin to schedule the interview.
 They also send out the letters with invoices to collect payment for the actual visa application and they’ll also collect the payment for the affidavit of support.
 Their role is quite extensive in the CR1 process and that’s why it takes so much longer with the CR1 visa.
-It is a multiple part process and unfortunately now those processing times are taking even longer than they used to in the past.
+It is a multi-part process and unfortunately, now those processing times are taking even longer than they used to in the past.